 - 1. Follow all bus rules while traveling to PE sites - 2.
-Stay off of the playground equipment - 3.
-Be prepared for physical activity with appropriate footwear/clothing - 4.
-Follow all staff directions while in public.
+Stay off of the playground equipment

 POSITIVE PEER CULTURE (PPC)

 Academy - South utilizes the Positive Peer Culture model or "PPC".
 Positive Peer Culture is an intrinsic treatment and behavior management system.
 PPC is not a point system.
 Most problem behaviors are dealt with in the classroom and progress is documented through a level system and group meetings.
 The goal of PPC is to increase positive behaviors and assist students in achieving their identified goals.
 The basic philosophy of PPC is based on 3 principles: